varigence/docs/bimlflex/release-notes/new-features-2021.1.md

 More information on importing Salesforce metadata here: [Connecting to a Salesforce REST API](xref:source-salesforce-rest-api)

-### Added Support for AzurePostgreSQL Connector
+### Added Support for Azure PostgreSQL Connector

-BimlFlex now supports on-prem and Azure PostgreSQL as a Source connection.
+BimlFlex now supports on-premises and Azure PostgreSQL as a Source connection.
 Azure PostgreSQL Linked Service is now deployable, as well as SSIS component `Connection` using Intellisoft PostgreSQL OLEDB.
 Querying views, indexes, and column metadata can be performed through 'Generate SQL' command.

 ### User Interface Improvements for all BimlFlex Visual Editors

 The visual editors within BimlFlex have all been overhauled.
-This has resulted in increase of responsiveness across all areas, as well as improvements in consistency and ease-of-use for all visual editors, including the Data Vault Accelerator, the Schema Diagram, and the new Business Modelling feature.
+This has resulted in increase of responsiveness across all areas, as well as improvements in consistency and ease-of-use for all visual editors, including the Data Vault Accelerator, the Schema Diagram, and the new Business Modeling feature.

 ### Preview of Azure Data Factory Mapping Data Flows

 As of the 2021 release, generating the data logistics in native Mapping Data Flows for Azure Data Factory is available in preview.
 This is especially geared towards Delta Lake use-cases.

-Delta Lake is an open-source storage layer that can be used ‘on top off’ Azure Data Lake Gen2, where it provides transaction control (Atomicity, Consistency, Isolation and Durability, or 'ACID') features to the data lake.
+Delta Lake is an open-source storage layer that can be used 'on top off' Azure Data Lake Gen2, where it provides transaction control (Atomicity, Consistency, Isolation and Durability, or 'ACID') features to the data lake.

 This supports a 'Lake House' style architecture, which is gaining traction because it offers opportunities to work with various kinds of data in a single environment.
 For example, combining semi- and unstructured data or batch- and streaming processing.
 This means various use-cases can be supported by a single infrastructure.

-Microsoft has made Delta Lake connectors available for Azure Data Factory (ADF) pipelines and Mapping Data Flows (or simply ‘Data Flows’).
+Microsoft has made Delta Lake connectors available for Azure Data Factory (ADF) pipelines and Mapping Data Flows (or simply 'Data Flows').
 Using these connectors, you can use your data lake to 'act' as a typical relational database for delivering your target models while at the same time use the lake for other use-cases.

 Even better, using Data Flows can use integration runtimes for the compute without requiring a separate cluster that hosts Delta Lake.